DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 }
 ```

-An RW-buffer `Statistics` is used to count the number of visible cubes after frustum culling.
+An RW-buffer `Statistics` is used to count the number of visible cubes after the frustum culling.
 The value is not used in the shaders,
 but is read back on the CPU to show the counter in the UI:

 ```hlsl
 RWByteAddressBuffer Statistics;
 ```

-The data that mesh shader invocations will be working on (vertex positions, scale, LOD)
+The data that the mesh shader invocations will be working on (vertex positions, scale, LOD)
 is stored in a shared memory.
 Each thread in the group will work on its own element:

 ```hlsl